The world-leading free platform for online psychological research and information

 You can run complex psychological surveys, and use from more than 100 surveys in the survey library.

-PsyToolkit is fast and reliable (server runs from professional data center).
+PsyToolkit is fast and reliable (with multiple servers in professional data centers in the US and Europe).

-PsyToolkit is reliably maintained by a UK professor in Psychology.
+PsyToolkit is reliably managed by a Professor Stoet.

 Web based / login